BlueCheese1086/Adelost/STYLE.md

 ## In general

-Adelost, and Blue Cheese in general, follows a modified version of the K&R style guide.
+Adelost, and Blue Cheese in general, follows (or is supposed to follow) a modified version of the K&R style guide.
 This is modified specifically for Java programs.

 ### Braces